 Oat mixture

-The grain will absorb some of the liquid, softening it.
-The muffins will have a creamier texture but be rustic at the same time since the oats will be chewier but not mushy.
+The grain will absorb some of the liquid, and the muffins will have a creamier texture, but rustic at the same time, since the oats will be chewier but not mushy.

 Oil, butter and egg